markpmlim/EquiRectangular2CompactCubemap/README.md

 In order to project the equirectangular map onto a compact equi-angular cubemap (EAC),

-a) the former image is converted into an standard cubemap with six 2D sub-textures,
+a) the former image is converted into a standard cubemap with six 2D sub-textures,
 <br />
 b) each face of this standard cubemap is then mapped onto a corresponding face of an (empty) EAC, and finally,
 <br />